 The document is recommended to the Governing Boards of all Maintained Schools where the Local Authority is the employer and to the Governing Boards of those Academies, Aided and Foundation Schools which purchase the Advisory HR Services for Schools.

 Any remaining copies of the former guidance for schools should be destroyed/deleted to avoid confusion.

-If you have any queries, please contact the Schools' HR Advisory Service on telephone number 01629 535734.
+If you have any queries, please contact the Schools' HR Advisory Service.
+Schools.HRAdvisory@derbyshire.gov.uk

 Yours faithfully